How to Check CPU Usage Using PowerShell [Script Added]

 How to Check CPU Utilization Using PowerShell?

 Any simple Windows user will be shocked to hear that anyone uses PowerShell to check the CPU usage on the system.
-It is indeed too complicated a process to check CPU utilization, but there are certain circumstances when a user would require such a crazy process.

 Here is how you can access PowerShell and watch CPU usage: